 Dr Dwayne Lett, a Cosmetic and Reconstructive Surgeon at The Surgical Clinic, has noticed some misconceptions people have about plastic surgery.
 In his practices in The Lett Center located in Mt.
 Juliet and Lebanon, Tennessee, Dr. Lett has treated women and men with a wide range of reasons for seeking surgery and from all walks of life.
 For years, people have judged aesthetic surgery as a frivolous practice.
 In truth, cosmetic surgery is a lot like other medical specialties with highly trained surgeons who perform vital, life-changing procedures.
 With so much misinformation floating around, it’s important to know the truth.

-Here are Five Common Misconceptions about Plastic Surgery:
+Here are Eight Common Misconceptions about Plastic Surgery:

 1. It’s All About Vanity